BellaMrx/JS_introduction/README.md

     console.log(name);     // Output: null
    ```

 The data type *null* is a keyword.
 The type *null* was listed as a data type, but a *typeof null* returns the type *object*.
-Variables that are initalized with *null* are *object* types.
-A variable that is not initalized, on the other hand, is *undefined*.
+Variables that are initialized with *null* are *object* types.
+A variable that is not initialized, on the other hand, is *undefined*.
 The value *undefined* simply indicates that a variable has not yet been initialized with a value. *null*, on the other hand, is an empty object.

 ## Data type *object*